-If you are interested in becoming a test passenger and accessing the self-driving shuttles during the test period, you now can express your interest on LINC’s website.
+If you are interested in becoming a test passenger and accessing the self-driving shuttles during the test period, you can register here on LINC’s website.
 After your registration, you will receive a confirmation that you have signed up.
 Before we start driving on DTU Lyngby Campus, you will be sent a message to download LINC’s App.

 Anyone who has downloaded the LINC app can use the three self-driving shuttles at Campus Lyngby during the test period.
 The LINC app will be available in the spring of 2020 via the App Store on Apple devices and Google Play on Android devices.

 The app is an important tool for you as a test passenger.
 It allows you to better plan your trip, as you will be able to see where the shuttle stops, as well as the expected arrival and departure times.
 If any delays or other unforeseen events occur, you will also be notified via the app.
 In addition, the LINC app is essential to the project in terms of collecting anonymous data about your use and experience of the self-driving shuttles.
 Through the app you will be able to answer surveys, and your phone will be able to communicate with beacons set up around Campus Lyngby to share knowledge about your transport needs.
 It allows us to plan your trip and create a better shuttle service.

 Travelling in the three LINC shuttles is free of charge.

 When you register as a test passenger, we process the general personal information that you have

 given us: name, address, email address and telephone number.
 We use the information to: